CenturyLinkCloud/PublicKB/Runner/runner-faqs.md

   "sticky": true
 }}}

 #### Audience

 This article is to support customers of Runner, a product that enables teams, developers, and engineers to quickly provision, interact, and modify their environments anywhere - CenturyLink Cloud, third-party cloud providers, and on-premises.
 Additionally, the responses in this FAQ document are specific to using the service through the Control Portal.

-## FREQUENTLY ASKED QUESTIONS
+#### FREQUENTLY ASKED QUESTIONS

-###### Q: Do I need a CenturyLink Cloud account to use the Runner tools?
+**Q: Do I need a CenturyLink Cloud account to use the Runner tools?**

 A: Yes, you will need a CenturyLink Cloud account.
-You can start with a free 30 day trial to help kick the tires.
-However, although you need a CenturyLink Cloud account so you can use the Runner tools against system resources you have on site or with other cloud providers.
+If you don't already have an account with us, you can start with a [free 30 day trial](https://www.ctl.io/free-trial/) to help kick the tires.

-###### Q: How can I use Runner services against resources in other cloud providers or my on-premises environment?
+**Q: How can I use Runner services against resources present in other cloud providers or on-prem environment?**

-A: To run Ansible playbooks against other cloud providers, users would need to leverage the VPN service which would help to provide the necessary VPN connections for accessing third party cloud providers.
+**A:** To run Ansible playbooks against other cloud providers, users would need to leverage the VPN service which would help to provide the necessary VPN connections for accessing third party cloud providers.
 Runner will establish the VPN connections before the playbook execution if any such connections exist for the account.

-###### Q: How can I check the status of my playbook execution?
+**Q: How can I check the status of my playbook execution?**

-A: Status of Job execution can be retrieved in either of following ways:
+**A:** Status of Job execution can be retrieved in either of following ways:
 - By registering the job document with a call back url at the time of creating the job
 - By making HTTPs calls directly to our status-api

-###### Q: Can I run a playbook from a private Github repository?
+**Q: Can I run a playbook from a private Github repository?**

-A: Absolutely!
+**A:** Absolutely!
 Credentials capable of pulling the repository will need to be provided in the payload sent to the Runner’s Job Service.
 The code block would look similar to this:

 ```json
 "repository": {